Bug Tracking Process

 Issues Directly Reported to the Tracker

 When an issue is added to the tracker, the status could be depending on the situation;

 If the issue needs more investigation, then it should be set to New.
 If the issue (1) is a bug and (2) can be reproduced and (3) has good test instructions, it should be set to Confirmed.
 If it meets the three Confirmed criteria and also has a good patch attached, it should be set to Pending.
 See below for more information about the status codes.

-Why most issues are priority 3, or Normal.
+Why most issues are priority 3, or Medium.
 The artifacts are prioritized according to the following characteristics:

 Medium (3): Issues that are hindering advertised behavior but the application is still workable.
 Examples would include parameters not working as advertised, language files not loading as expected, etc.